EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 About the client

-Blue Carrot is a Poland-based e-learning development company and marketing video maker serving clients globally.
+Blue Carrot is a Poland-based e-learning product company and marketing video maker serving clients globally.
 The company combines science-based learning methods, AI technology, and diverse media formats to deliver scalable educational solutions from short explainers to large multilingual e-learning programs.

 In early 2025, Blue Carrot partnered with GrowPad to support existing SEO results, transition from a previous vendor, and realign organic growth with an updated business positioning.